 “Amends state constitution.
 Forbids basing civil rights on homosexuality, other sexual behavior or desires.
 Governments cannot:

-"—recognize marital status or grant spousal benefits based on homosexuality;
+“— recognize marital status or grant spousal benefits based on homosexuality;

-"—spend public funds in way expressing approval of homosexuality."
+“— spend public funds in way expressing approval of homosexuality.”

-The Attorney General's Summary conveys the idea that the measure amends the constitution and also lists two of the specifics set out by section 1(b) of the measure (public funding and marital status).
-The Summary also states that the constitution would forbid *1157 basing civil rights on sexual behavior or desires.
+The Attorney General‘s Summary conveys the idea that the measure amends the constitution and also lists two of the specifics set out by section 1(b) of the measure (public funding and marital status).
+The Summary also states that the constitution would forbid basing civil rights on sexual behavior or desires.
 Mabon argues that this is insufficient, because it fails to mention either the right of conscience or the fact that, if the proposed measure passed, the exercise of that right is not discrimination.
-Mabon does not, however, explain how his point is not covered conceptually by the Attorney General's statement that the effect of the measure would be for the Constitution to forbid basing civil rights on sexual behavior or desires.
+Mabon does not, however, explain how his point is not covered conceptually by the Attorney General‘s statement that the effect of the measure would be for the constitution to forbid basing civil rights on sexual behavior or desires.

 Whether a Summary states that government cannot base civil rights on sexual behavior or desires or, instead, states the corollary, viz., that an individual decision to exercise a right of conscience on the basis of sexual behavior or desires is not discrimination cognizable by the government, is a choice that falls within permissible range of choices that the Attorney General could make.
 We conclude that, as against this challenge, the Attorney General‘s Summary substantially complies with the requirement that it be a concise and impartial summary of the measure and its major effects.

-Mabon next contends that the Attorney General's Summary fails to mention the "safeguards" in section 2 of the measure and that this failure demonstrates bias.
-Mabon would insert a sentence in the Summary that states that the measure "[p]reserves basic constitutional rights and access to public services and privileges."
-The Attorney General responds that those "safeguards" are no more than the preservation of the status quo, which should not bear separate mention.
-The Attorney General also contends that Mabon's proposed wording, which is not found in the proposed measure, would suggest that this court had given its imprimatur to the measure's constitutionality.
+Mabon next contends that the Attorney General‘s Summary fails to mention the “safeguards” in section 2 of the measure and that this failure demonstrates bias.
+Mabon would insert a sentence in the Summary that states that the measure “[p]reserves basic constitutional rights and access to public services and privileges.”
+The Attorney General responds that those “safeguards” are no more than the preservation of the status quo, which should not bear separate mention.
+The Attorney General also contends that

 We agree with Mabon that section 2 is a major effect of the measure, at least as significant as other effects stated in the Attorney General‘s Summary, insofar as it states limitations on the effect of the measure if passed.
 Space permitting, it should be mentioned in the Summary.
 We also conclude, however, that Mabon‘s proposed substitute is argumentative and does not track the terms of the measure.
 We will certify a ballot title Summary for this measure that refers to the effect of section 2 of the measure.

-Mabon next objects to the format of the Summary, asserting that voters who read quickly may be misled if they miss the word "cannot" in the phrase "Governments cannot:" We reject that argument.
-If we may not assume that the voters can read, or that they are able to tell the difference between "can" and "cannot," then this entire exercise is senseless.
+Mabon next objects to the format of the Summary, asserting that voters who read quickly may be misled if they miss the word “cannot” in the phrase “Governments cannot:” We reject that argument.
+If we may not assume that the voters can read, or that they are able to tell the difference between “can” and “cannot,” then this entire exercise is senseless.
 We certified the same format in Mabon v.
-Keisling, 317 Or. at 418, 856 P.2d 1023, and Mabon's objection to it here is not well taken.
+Keisling, 317 Or at 418, and Mabon‘s objection to it here is not well taken.

 Mabon‘s final objection relates to how the Summary treats section 4 of the measure.
 That section provides: